How to use Google Sheets – A Detailed Guide for Getting Started

 • In the end, click sort to apply the sorting.

-You can also sort the data from the “Sort range by” options.
+You can also sort the data using the “Sort range by” options.

 sort-range-by-options

-But there’s one thing which I feel Google Sheets need to improve that, it doesn’t show me the option to according to the data I have in the columns.
-Even though I have dates in the columns which I have selected, but the it still show me options for text values.
+But there’s one thing I feel Google Sheets needs to improve, it doesn’t show me the option to according to the data I have in the columns.
+Even though I have dates in the columns that I have selected, it still shows me options for text values.

 How to Sort in Google Sheets